Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 A fun hot pot experience with nightly shows will transport you to Ancient China.

-China's famous Panda Hot Pot is known for its authentic Sichuan cuisine and has now brought the exclusive, authentic dining experience to downtown Melbourne.
+China's famous Panda Hot Pot, known for its authentic Sichuan cuisine, has now brought an exclusive dining experience to downtown Melbourne.

 Location: 100 Victoria St, Carlton